Vandergriff was the representative for Texas’s 26th congressional district and was a Democrat. He served from 1983 to

 Vandergriff is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
 Vandergriff is shown as a purple triangle. (analysis methodology)

-Vandergriff was the primary sponsor of 1 bill that was enacted:
+Vandergriff was the primary sponsor of 2 bills that were enacted:

 - H.J.Res.
 545 (98th): A joint resolution designating the week of September 16 through 22, 1984 as “Emergency Medicine Week”.

 - H.R.
 3615 (98th): A bill to amend title XVIII of the Social Security Act to increase the cap amount allowable for reimbursement of hospices under the medicare program.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Vandergriff sponsored bills primarily in these issue areas: